Silver Springs, Nevada

-Silver Springs is a census-designated place (CDP) in Lyon County, Nevada, United States at the intersection of US 50 (California Trail) and US 95A.
-The population was 5,296 at the 2010 census.
+Silver Springs is a census-designated place (CDP) in Lyon County, Nevada, US, at the intersection of US 50 (California Trail) and US 95A.
+As of the 2020 census, Silver Springs had a population of 5,629.
 Lahontan Reservoir, Lahontan State Recreation Area and historic Fort Churchill State Historic Park are all located nearby.
 The area is served by the Silver Springs Airport.

+History

+Silver Springs was established by Merle Stanley Peek and Ben Klassen, two Los Angeles businessmen.
+Peek was one of several salesmen hired by Klassen; Peek encouraged Klassen to invest in land development in Nevada.
+Klassen and Peek started a partnership called the Silver Springs Land Company, establishing Silver Springs.
+In October 1949 the two men bought 1,800 acres and advertised the development in Los Angeles newspapers.
+In 1952, Klassen, who had come to greatly dislike Peek, sold his share of the company to Phillip Hess for $150,000 and retired.

 Geography

 Silver Springs is located in northern Lyon County.
 U.S. Route 50 leads east 26 mi to Fallon and west 36 mi to Carson City, the state capital.
-U.S. Route 95A leads north 15 mi to Interstate 80 at Fernley and south 32 mi to Yerington, the county seat.
+US Route 95A leads north 15 mi to Interstate 80 at Fernley and south 32 mi to Yerington, the county seat.

 According to the United States Census Bureau, the CDP has a total area of 199.7 km2 of which 185.5 km2 are land and 14.3 km2, or 7.15%, are water.
 The Carson River forms the southern and eastern edges of the CDP; on the east side it is impounded to form Lahontan Reservoir.
 Lahontan State Recreation Area, on the shores of the reservoir, is within the CDP.
 Fort Churchill State Historic Park is just west of the CDP boundary, 9 mi south of the US-50/US-95A junction.